Workplace Accidents, Knowing Your Own Rights When You’re Injured or You’re Ill In Your Workplace

 - ….
 Any other out of pocket expenses!

 You will probably want to know how much compensation you will get if you launch a claim.
-It is important to stress that all cases are handled individually because many different factors determine the payout a claimant receives.
+It is important to stress here that all cases are handled individually because there are many different factors that determine the payout a claimant receives.
 This includes everything from the severity of injury to the amount of time spent off work.
-Therefore, it is impossible to give you an accurate figure regarding how much you will receive.
-However, after we have spoken to you in greater length, we can offer estimated payout amounts for specific injuries that have taken place.
+Therefore, it is not possible to give you an accurate figure regarding how much you will receive.
+However, we can give you a better understanding of the average payout amounts for certain injuries that often happen in the workplace.
 Please refer to the table below for this.

 If you cannot find the injury you have sustained in the table above, you are more than welcome to give us a call, and we will happily advise further.

 There are many reasons why you should choose us as your accident claim service.
-This includes a level of experience, our altogether No Win No Fee claims service, our reputation, our track record, and the fact that we always put our customers first.
-We always aim to secure the highest amount of compensation, yet we do this most efficiently so that you can focus on your recovery.
+This includes a level of experience, our fully No Win No Fee claims service, our reputation, our track record, and the fact that we always put our customers first.
+We always aim to secure the highest amount of compensation, yet we do this in the most efficient manner so that you can focus on your recovery.

-If you are ready to launch a claim, or you would like further information about your rights, the accident at work procedure, or access free legal advice, please do not hesitate to contact us.
+We hope that this article has answered the question, “what are my legal rights after an accident at work?”.
+If you are ready to launch a claim, or you would like further information about your legal rights after a injury at work in the UK, the accident at work procedure, or some examples of accident at work stories, please do not hesitate to get in touch with us.
 We are open seven days a week, 24 hours a day.
+The number you need is 0800 073 8801.